 Old Strathcona is a unique and vibrant area in Edmonton.
 It is a cultural hub, tourist destination, historical asset, business district, and an important transportation network in addition to being home to thousands of people.

-The City anticipates significant population growth within this first population horizon.
-So how should our public spaces (parks, plazas, alleyways and streets) adapt as a result?
-The Old Strathcona Public Realm Strategy will work with Edmontonians to create a next-generation vision for public spaces in this area.
+So how should our public spaces (parks, parking lots, plazas, alleys, and streets) adapt as a result?
+The Old Strathcona Public Realm Strategy will work with Edmontonians to create the next generation of public spaces in this area.

 The Public Realm Strategy will make public space improvements a priority through a series of short, medium and long-term recommendations.
-These will include opportunities to discuss the Mass Transit Strategy and also support a range of land uses, landscapes and amenities.
+These will include opportunities to discuss Mass Transit: Network Implementation for 1.25 Million People and also support a range of land uses, landscapes and amenities.

-The plan will add to the vibrant and diverse opportunities for people to live, work and play within Old Strathcona, surrounding neighbourhoods and through connections to the river valley.
+The strategy will add to the vibrant and diverse opportunities for people to live, work and play within Old Strathcona, surrounding neighbourhoods and through connections to the river valley